flutter/cocoon/app_flutter/USER_GUIDE.md

 This indicates extra capacity used for this task.
 In some cases, this is an infra issues.
 If it's common for a task column to be filled with green tasks with exclamation marks, it indicates that task is flaky.

+### How do I view results for a release branch?

+Click the settings cog in the top right, and switch the branch via the dropdown.

+If the branch is not in the list, it has not propagated to Cocoon's backend.

+### There's a lot of boxes!
+Can I filter them?

+Yes, click the settings cog in the top right for various filtering options.

+Some options available include: authors, commit names, and platform run on.
+PRs welcome for new filtering options!

+If you're interested in a larger data analysis, the Flutter Infra Team pushes this data to BigQuery.

 ## Performance dashboard